teghoz/PaymentGateWayDemo/README.md

 # PaymentGateWayDemo
-A Demo to showcase Payment Gate Way
+A Demo to showcase Payment Gateway

 ## Assumptions
 * Password used across ``` ch@ck0utA ```